sfrpl/rasa-chatbot/README.md

 # Rasa Chat bot
 This repo contains code  as well as the data used for training a rasa chat bot.
 The front end used is https://github.com/scalableminds/chatroom frontend.
-The bot also has functionality of picking data nd time using duckling.
+The bot also has functionality of picking data and time using duckling.

 ## Requirements :
- python 3.6.7
+ * python 3.6.7
- rasa 1.0.1
+ * rasa 1.0.1
- https://github.com/scalableminds/chatroom v0.10.x as front end
+ * https://github.com/scalableminds/chatroom v0.10.x as front end
 ```

 ## Functionality of the code